browserengineering/book/book/animations.md

         self.set_needs_draw()
 ```

 Smooth scrolling will have a few steps.
-First we'll have to parse the new
+First we'll have to parse a new
 [scroll-behavior] CSS property that applies to scrolling of the `<body>` element,
 [^body] plumb it to the browser thread, and then trigger a
 (main-thread) animation in `Browser.handle_down`.
 The animation will run a